fbngrm/zh-anki/README.md

 Todo:
 - Get pinyin for words from ChatGPT
-- Building character/word cards, include mnemonics
-- Better anki
+  - words from list get pinyin from cedict, remove comma, ensure order and merge
+- For chars with two pinyin, seperate
+- Do not limit results for components
-- Seperate note-types for dialog, sentence, word, char
+- If lookup fails for word, add fallback for components
-- Audio add english or factor out into seperate tool
-- Get word/hanzi translations from DeepL